danielberrones/ArbiterExpress.com/README.md

 # Arbiter Express

-[ArbiterExpress.com](www.arbiterexpress.com) is a website I'm developing for a transportation services company.
-The site is still under construction.
+[ArbiterExpress.com](http://www.arbiterexpress.com) is a website I'm developing for a transportation services company.

 The following technologies are currently being used: